BigSoftVideo/DOTE/glossary.md

 ### Projection <a id='projection'></a>

-A Projection is a rendering onto a rectangular Viewport of a [360-degree Video](#360) recording that maps geometrical perspective in a specific way.
+A Projection is a rendering of a [360-degree Video](#360) recording onto a 2D rectangular Viewport by mapping geometrical perspective according to a specific algorithm.
-Like with flat world maps, each Projection enhances certain features and distorts others.
+Like with printed world maps/atlases -- not globes -- each Projection [enhances certain features and distorts others](https://en.wikipedia.org/wiki/Map_projection#Distortion).

 See [Equirectangular](#equi).

 ### Project <a id='project'></a>

-A _DOTE_ [Project](project.md) consists of all synchronised [Media](media.md) and all Transcripts associated with one continuous event.
+A _DOTE_ [Project](project.md) consists of all temporally synchronised [Media](media.md) and all Transcripts associated with one continuous event.

 ### Proportional Timing Interval <a id='pti'></a>